Our charity vision and mission

 Alternatively, you can sign up to trac.jobs to receive customised alerts about new vacancies at our Trust every day/week.

 We’re always delighted to hear from people who may have some spare time on their hands to help us.
 We have various ways of how you could get involved and would welcome your skills as you become part of our Charity Community Team.
-If you’d like to know more about volunteering for our charity please go to the Volunteers page.
+If you’d like to know more about volunteering for our charity please email us at email@example.com.

 The Ambassadors’ Forum

 Our Charity Ambassadors help us to raise awareness of our charity work and encourage others to get involved in our fundraising activities.
 We think of our ambassadors as an amazing extended fundraising team.